Den Gouden Harynck

 The case for Den Gouden Harynck is strongest for travelers who want one considered restaurant meal in the city.
 Chef-owner Philippe Serruys gives the restaurant a clear Flemish anchor, which matters in a city where many visitor meals can blur into generic tourist-center dining.
 If the goal is a seated Modern Flemish meal in Bruges, this is the relevant brief; if the goal is something more casual, Poules Moules or Chocolaterie Sukerbuyc may serve a different purpose.

 For a first-timer, the useful expectation is smart-casual rather than overly relaxed.
 The restaurant is better suited to diners who want a seated Modern Flemish meal than to anyone trying to squeeze in a quick stop between sightseeing plans.
-The lack of verified price detail means the decision should be made on cuisine, timing, intent: choose it for a considered Modern Flemish meal, not for budget certainty.
+Choose it for cuisine, timing, intent: a considered Modern Flemish meal, not budget certainty.
 For broader planning around the city, Our full Bruges restaurants guide is the better starting point.

 When to go, who should choose another table